IBM/predict-insurance-charges-with-autoai/patternTemplate.md

 # Description

-Using IBM AutoAI, you automate all the tasks involved in building predictive models for different requirements.
+Using IBM AutoAI, we automate all the tasks involved in building predictive models for different requirements.
 You see how AutoAI generates great models quickly which save time and effort and aid in faster decision-making process.
 You create a model that from a data set that includes the age, sex, BMI, number-of-children, smoking preferences, region and charges to predict the health insurance premium cost that an individual pays.

 When you have completed this code pattern, you understand how to: